Nienke van der Wal

 NW: I’d love to invite Hustle Amsterdam readers to our free, online course ‘Intro Into Art Collecting’ on October 28.
 You can sign up here!

-Instagram, Facebook, and LinkedIn and connect with Nienke on LinkedIn.
+Keep in touch with Young Collectors Circle on Instagram, Facebook, and LinkedIn and connect with Nienke on LinkedIn.